obrasier/obrasier.github.io/_posts/2020-04-04-processing-py-on-raspberry-pi-4.md

 Why would anyone want to do this?
 Well, I have ideas on generating real-time video, and I'm too lazy to do maths to do it properly, so why not run a huge bloated java application to do it for me?
 Yeah!

 Okay, so I assume you have a Rasberry Pi 4.
-This [guide actually works](https://github.com/processing/processing/wiki/Running-without-a-Display) to get you started, even thought it says it doesn't.
+This [guide actually works](https://github.com/processing/processing/wiki/Running-without-a-Display) even thought it says it doesn't.
+That'll get us started.

 Here's a list of things we need to do:
 * Install a fake x server to pretend we have a window